 In April 2008, Berry Plastics Corporation issued \$681 million in aggregate principal amount of first priority floating rate senior secured notes due 2015 (the "existing first priority floating rate notes").
-In November 2009, certain subsidiaries of Berry Plastics Corporation issued \$370 million in aggregate principal amount of 8 1/4% first priority senior secured notes due 2015 (the "existing first priority fixed rate notes," and together with the existing first priority floating rate notes, the "existing first priority senior secured notes"), and in December 2009, Berry Plastics Corporation assumed the obligations in respect of the existing first priority fixed rate notes.
+In November 2009, certain subsidiaries of Berry Plastics Corporation issued \$370 million in aggregate principal amount of 8 1/4% first priority senior secured notes due 2015 (the "existing first priority fixed rate notes," and together with the existing first priority floating rate notes"), and in December 2009, Berry Plastics Corporation assumed the obligations in respect of the existing first priority fixed rate notes.